What is Six Sigma project management?

 Simply said, variation is a lack of consistency.

-Imagine running a burger bar and having 25 different burgers on the menu.
 Your workers must know which ingredient combination goes into each burger and how many ingredients to use.

 Moreover, ingredients should always come from the same suppliers to avoid burgers tasting differently.